fhircat/CORD-19-on-FHIR/README.md

 ### CORD-19 Dataset

+We have produced a linked version of the dataset.
 See an **RDF turtle** example [here](https://github.com/fhircat/CORD-19-on-FHIR/blob/master/examples/PMC212558_t.ttl).
 A number of **sparql queries** to identify the instances of different data types are aviable at [here](https://github.com/fhircat/CORD-19-on-FHIR/wiki/PubTator-Dataset).

 - Species:       2,030,458 instances
 - Gene:          1,235,829 instances